Why Online Projects Fail — And How to Fix It With a System

 The Reality Most People Avoid

-This isn’t complicated.
+This is not complicated.

-But it’s not easy either.
+But it is not easy either.

 Because it requires: